gaperton/Type-R/docsource/09_Validation.md

 `isRequired` is the first validator to check, no matter in which order validators were attached.

-## Record-level validators
+## Object-level validators

-### record.validate()
+### recordOrCollection.validate()

-Override in Record subclass to add record-level validation.
-Whatever is returned is treated as an error message.
+Override in the subclass to add object-level validation.
+Whatever is returned from `validate()` is treated as an error message and triggers the validation error.

 # Validation API

+Validation
+Validation happens transparently on the first access to any part of the validation API.
+Validation results are cached.
+Only the required parts of aggregation tree will be validated again

-### record.isValid()
+### recordOrCollection.isValid()

-Returns `true` whenever the record is valid.
-The whole aggregation tree is validated.
+Returns `true` whenever an object and its aggregation tree is valid.

 ### record.isValid( attrName )
+### collection.isValid( recordId )

-Returns `true` whenever the record's attribute is valid.
+Returns `true` whenever the record's attribute or collection's item is valid.

 ### record.validationError